zoonoo/azure-docs.ko-kr/articles/virtual-machines/virtual-machines-linux-classic-hpcpack-cluster-starccm.md

 <properties
- pageTitle="Linux VM에서 HPC 팩으로 STAR-CCM+ 실행 | Microsoft Azure" description="Azure에서 Microsoft HPC Pack 클러스터를 배포하고 RDMA 네트워크 간의 여러 Linux 계산 노드에서 STAR-CCM+ 작업을 실행합니다." services="virtual-machines-linux" documentationCenter="" authors="xpillons"
+ pageTitle="Run STAR-CCM+ with HPC Pack on Linux VMs | Microsoft Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run an STAR-CCM+ job on multiple Linux compute nodes across an RDMA network." services="virtual-machines-linux" documentationCenter="" authors="xpillons"